Aggregate Development

 Aggregate Development Performance Standards

 The Aggregate Development Performance Standards document details the technical documentation required as part of application packages submitted to the County.
-The Aggregate Development Performance Standards includes 14 technical sections and 3 operations / management sections that shall be adhered and include the following:
+The Aggregate Development Performance Standards includes 14 technical sections and 3 operations / management sections that shall be adhered to and include the following:

 Prior to a redesignation and MSDP application being submitted to the County, the proponent shall conduct public engagement in accordance with the methods outlined in the document.
 A proponent shall hold at minimum one open house for the community to learn about the project and provide feedback.
 Alternate engagement should also be provided for residents unable to attend an open house.